Amazon reviews push ivermectin as covid-19 cure, despite FDA warnings

 The Verge earlier reported that Amazon’s autocomplete feature drove shoppers to ivermectin products.

 Amazon’s Andrews said the company has since taken steps to address the issue.
 Any search queries for ivermectin now lead to a notice that reads, “The FDA advises against the use of ivermectin to treat or prevent COVID-19.”
-Amazon has also changed the way its autocomplete feature fills in search queries, preventing ones that imply that ivermectin can treat covid-19, Amazon’s Andrews said.
+Amazon also has changed the way its autocomplete feature fills in search queries, preventing ones that imply that ivermectin can treat covid-19, Andrews said.

-“Amazon’s autocomplete responses are driven by customer activity,” Andrews wrote.
+“Amazon’s autocomplete responses are driven by customer activity,” he wrote.
 “We are blocking certain autocomplete responses to address these concerns.